-Students are encouraged to read the Study Abroad application instructions carefully and attend Study Abroad information sessions, organized by the Office of International Education (OIE), to learn more about study abroad programs and requirements.
+Students are encouraged to read the study abroad application instructions carefully and attend study abroad information sessions, organized by the Office of International Education, to learn more about study abroad programs and requirements.
 Dates, times, and locations of Study Abroad information sessions are listed on the events page of the OIE website.

-This INTA study abroad program focuses on democratization, privatization, and regional economic integration in Buenos Aires and Argentina and is led by Dr. Kirk Bowman.
+This Nunn School study abroad program focuses on democratization, privatization, and regional economic integration in Buenos Aires and Argentina and is led by Professor Kirk Bowman.

 Please visit the Argentina Study Abroad website for more information.